LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 }
 ```

-If the request is successful, the code sends data back to a caller as a JSON message format.
+If the request is successful, the code sends data back to a caller in a JSON message format.
 But if the request is failed, it throws an exception with error detail to a caller.

 Example Chain response message: